-The Orpheus Choir is New Zealand’s premier symphonic choir of around 100 voices.
+The Orpheus Choir of Wellington is one of New Zealand’s leading symphonic choirs, comprising around 160 voices.

 Orpheus had its genesis in the founding of The Hutt Valley Music Society in 1947.
-The society was to promote and stimulate an interest and appreciation of music in the Hutt Valley, and immediately set up a piano group, song group, recorded music group, and a choral group.
-In 1949, Malcolm Rickard took over the choral group, and when the Music Society was wound up in 1951, the fifty singers decided to carry on, meeting on 26 February 1952 in St Stephen's Hall, Lower Hutt, to found the Hutt Valley Orpheus Society.
+Malcolm Rickard took over the choral group in 1949, and when the Music Society was wound up in 1951, the fifty singers decided to carry on, meeting on 26 February 1952 in St Stephen's Hall, Lower Hutt, to found the Hutt Valley Orpheus Society.

 As time went on more concerts were given in Wellington and the choir's identification with Lower Hutt faded.
 The words "Lower Hutt" were dropped from the choir's title in 1961 and in 1985 the choir became the Orpheus Choir of Wellington.

 Malcolm Rickard retired in 1983 after 35 years in charge.
-Under the new conductor, Peter Godfrey, repertoire continued to broaden and there was a greater emphasis on auditions and choral discipline and technique.
-Major works introduced during Peter Godfrey's tenure included Elgar's The Music Makers, Hymnus Paradisi by Howells, Handel's Israel in Egypt, and the Berlioz Requiem.
-A smaller chamber choir was set up within the main choir, and flourished between 1985 and 1992.
+Under the new conductor, Peter Godfrey, repertoire continued to broaden Major works introduced during Peter Godfrey's tenure included Elgar's The Music Makers, Hymnus Paradisi by Howells, Handel's Israel in Egypt, and the Berlioz Requiem.

-From 1989 to 1992 much of the choir's direction was in the capable hands of Stuart Douglas, first as chorusmaster while Peter Godfrey spent time out of New Zealand, and then as acting musical director until Philip Walsh took over in 1992.
-Philip Walsh maintained the choir's now high standards of musicianship, and expanded their musical horizons with works such as Rachmaninov's Vespers, Schönberg's Gurrelieder, Anthony Ritchie's commissioned Then I Understood, and Gorecki's Totus Tuus.
+Philip Walsh took over in 1992 and expanded our musical horizons with works such as Rachmaninov's Vespers and Schönberg's Gurrelieder.
 The choir sang Stravinsky's Les Noces in conjunction with ballet, and presented a whole programme of Lullabies of Broadway with orchestra and jazz trio.
-Regular engagements with the NZSO continued.